Finding the best women’s Western riding boots can be a lot easier than you think.

 - Just out and about on errands and stuff

-As you can see, they’re one of my main shoes.
+As you can see, they’re one of my go-to pairs of shoes.

 I find some brands you have to take care better than others.
-If you do find that you’re boots are looking like they’re in need of some attention, I would suggest the following:
+If you do find that your boots are looking like they’re in need of some attention, I would suggest the following:

 #1: Do not leave your boots out in the sun.